William Macaulay Counselling

 🏳️⚧ Transgender and Gender Diverse Counselling and Support 🏳️⚧

 How can seeing a gender therapist help?
-If you are confused or unclear about your gender identity and what this means for you or would like to discuss any of the issues raised on this page, please contact me to schedule an appointment.
+If you are confused or unclear about your gender identity and what this means for you or would like to discuss any of the issues raised in this article, please contact me to schedule an appointment.
 Overall, a gender therapist can play a crucial role in providing guidance, support, and resources as you navigate your gender identity journey, helping you achieve personal comfort and well-being.
 Click here to view the range of gender counselling services I offer.